-Christian Sartori Paolo Bersani (Partner) Authorised signatory)
+Paolo Bersani (Authorised signatory)

-This report has been translated from the original, which was issued in Italian, solely for the convenience of international readers.
-We have not performed any verification procedures on the English translation of the NFS of Marr Group as of 31 December 2019.
+"This report has been translated into the English language from the original, which was issued in Italian language, solely for the convenience of international readers.
+Reference in this report to the non-financial statement refer to the non-financial statement in original Italian and not to any their translation.
+We have not performed any controls on the non-financial statement translation."